-The detail discussion in the report hereunder provides an overview of the activities, achievements and challenges that the SCM Section of Bergrivier encountered over the course of the first quarter of the 2020/21 financial year.
+The detail discussion in the report hereunder provides an overview of the activities, achievements and challenges that the SCM Section of Bergrivier encountered over the course of the 2020/21 financial year.

-It also highlights the extent to which the SCM Section complied with the legislative regime as well as the policy prescripts during the first quarter of the 2020/21 financial year.
+It also highlights the extent to which the SCM Section complied with the legislative regime as well as the policy prescripts during the 2020/21 financial year.